deveel/deveel.webhooks/docs/FAQS.md

 ## Q: Which .NET versions are supported by Deveel Webhooks?

-A: Since the version 2.0.1, the framework is built on top of .NET 6.0, and therefore it can be used in any .NET implementation that supports this version of the standard.
+A: Since the version 2.1.1, the framework supports both .NET 6.0 and .NET 7.0, and therefore it can be used in any .NET implementation that supports this version of the standard.

+Previous versions are built on the .NET 6.0 framework only.

 ## Q: Do you have any commercial plans for this framework?

 A: No. Not at the moment.

-The origin of this project was to support a commercial service, that is currently under development, and we wanted to provide the community with the outcomes of our experiences and finding in this specific area.
+The origin of this project was to support a commercial service, and we wanted to provide the community with the outcomes of our experiences and finding in this specific area.

 ## Q: Is your aim to replace Microsoft's Webhook Framework?

-A: As pointed out in the answer provided above (on the motivations of this project), currently Microsoft provides no stable alternatives to handle webhook subscription management, but just an experimental framework to implement receivers of webhooks from major service providers.
+A: As pointed out in the answer provided above (and on the motivations of this project), currently Microsoft provides no stable alternatives to handle webhook subscription management and notifications, but just an experimental framework to implement receivers of webhooks from major service providers.

-## Q: Do you provide any other data layers than MongoDB?

-A: Not at the moment, but any contribution is welcome... :)

-The data model of subscriptions and webhooks is not complex and should not be a challenge to contribute with alternatives (please refer to the [contributing guidelines](../CONTRIBUTING.md)).

 ## Q: Does Deveel Webhooks support webhook subscriptions?

 A: Yes.
 The server part of the framework provides a mechanism to manage webhook subscriptions, that can be used to register a webhook endpoint to receive webhooks from your applications (as provider).

+## Q: Which persistency layers do you provide to store Webhook Subscriptions?

+A: The current implementation of the framework provides a MongoDB and an Entity Framework Core persistency layer, but we are open to contributions to support other persistency layers.

+The data model of subscriptions and webhooks is not complex and should not be a challenge to contribute with alternatives (please refer to the [contributing guidelines](../CONTRIBUTING.md)).

 ## Q: Does Deveel Webhooks support webhook formats other than JSON?